ahsaniqbal-projects/triage-desk/README.md

 This version demonstrates the core concept.
 With more time, the next meaningful additions would be:

-- **Auto-assignment** — distribute tickets evenly across agents or route them by category to the right team
+- **Auto-assignment**: distribute tickets evenly across agents or route them by category to the right team
-- **Response drafting** — generate a suggested reply for each ticket, not just a suggested action
+- **Response drafting**: generate a suggested reply for each ticket, not just a suggested action
-- **Multi-provider support** — allow users to plug in an OpenAI or Anthropic key instead of Gemini
+- **Multi-provider support**: allow users to plug in an OpenAI or Anthropic key instead of Gemini
-- **Webhook integration** — connect directly to Zendesk or Intercom so tickets are classified in real time rather than via CSV export
+- **Webhook integration**: connect directly to Zendesk or Intercom so tickets are classified in real time rather than via CSV export
-- **Custom classification rules** — let support managers define their own priority signals in plain English, which the model applies at classification time
+- **Custom classification rules**: let support managers define their own priority signals in plain English, which the model applies at classification time

 ---

 ## About

 Built by **Ahsan Iqbal**.
 I'm an operations professional with 10 years at Apple across AppleCare, Business Partner Relations, and Recruitment Operations.
-I build AI-assisted tools to solve operational problems that slow people down.

-This project was built as a portfolio demonstration of AI Ops thinking and a showcase of my own learning as I develop and continue to build.
+This project was built as a demonstration of what I've learned so far, and I plan to keep building on it.

 → [Portfolio](https://ahsan-iqbal.netlify.app/)